9ft6/leakly/README.md

 **Description:**

 This is a high-speed, asynchronous parser for the cannabis enthusiast community platform, Leafly.com.
 The parser is built using `aiohttp` for asynchronous web requests and leverages `pydantic` for model serialization.
 Its primary purpose is to gather information on cannabis strains and their associated comments.
 The parser allows for strain updates using the `-u` or `--update` flag.
-A complete dataset of strains and comments can be collected in approximately 10 minutes.
+A complete dataset of strains(7k+) and comments(350k+) can be collected in approximately 2 minutes.

 **Features:**
 - **Asynchronous Parsing:** Utilizes `aiohttp` for efficient and fast asynchronous web scraping.